Skip to content

 Medically-Assisted Detox

 Cravings are very common during detox and can be challenging to overcome.
 This often leads to relapse.
 Constant medical care provided during inpatient treatment helps prevent relapse.
-Clinicians can give necessary medication and medical expertise to lessen cravings and the effects of withdrawals.
+Clinicians can give the necessary medication and medical expertise to lessen cravings and the effects of withdrawals.

 Psychotherapy for Depression and Anxiety

-Several different modalities of psychotherapy have been used in the treatment of depression including:
+Several different modalities of psychotherapy have been used in the treatment of depression, including:

-• Cognitive Behavioral Therapy (CBT) – is an effective treatment that involves changing both the patterns of negative thoughts and the behavioral routines which are affecting the daily life of the depressed person for various forms of depression.
+• Cognitive Behavioral Therapy (CBT) – is an effective treatment that involves changing both the patterns of negative thoughts and the behavioral routines that are affecting the daily life of the depressed person for various forms of depression.

 • Dialectical Behavior Therapy – is a comprehensive mental health and substance abuse treatment program whose ultimate goal is to aid patients in their efforts to build a life worth living.
-The main purpose of DBT is to help a person develop what is referred to as a “clear mind.”
+The primary purpose of DBT is to help a person develop what is referred to as a “clear mind.”

 • Person-Centered Therapy – is a strategy that allows and encourages clients to understand and resolve their concerns in a safe, supportive environment.